PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/autodoc/doc/contributing.rst

 <Pattern_method>Basis.py

 ..  code:: python
-	# import any libraries needed

 	class Pattern_methodBasis:

 		def sequence_order(self):
 			# create a list of string describing the name of the patterns
 			return pattern_order,...

 		def creation_sequence(self):
 			# create the sequence(s) to be projected
 			return sequence

 Adding a new reconstruction method
 -----------------------------------------